Chamu Krishna Shastry

-Chamu Krishna Shastry (born 23 January 1956) is an Indian Educationist who has been working for the revival of the Sanskrit language.
+Chamu Krishna Shastry (born 23 January 1956) is an Indian educationist who has been working for the revival of the Sanskrit language.
 He is the trustee and Secretary of Samskrit Promotion Foundation.
-He is also the co-founder of Samskrita Bharati.
-Now he is spearheading a movement to teach Sanskrit Through Sanskrit On 25 January 2017, Government of India announced "Padma Shri" award in the category Literature and education for his contribution towards the promotion of Sanskrit.
+Shastry is also the co-founder of Samskrita Bharati, an organization that promotes teaching Sanskrit as a contemporary language.
+On the 25 of January 2017, he was the Delhi recipient of the Padma Shri award, for his contributions towards Literature and Education.

 Early life

-Shastry was born on 23 January 1956 in Kedila village near Mangalore (Bantwal taluk).
-He learnt Sanskrit from the Rashtriya Sanskrit Vidyapeetha at Tirupati.
-As a teenaged Rashtriya Swayamsevak Sangh worker Shastry was imprisoned during the Emergency.
-Alone in his cell, he took to reading biographies.
-In the writings of Vinayak Damodar Savarkar and Swami Vivekananda he learnt how Sanskrit could unlock scientific, mathematical and medical knowledge buried in ancient Sanskrit texts.
+Shastry was born on the 23 of January, 1956 in Kedila village near Mangalore (Bantwal taluk).
+He learnt Sanskrit while studying at Rashtriya Sanskrit Vidyapeetha in Tirupati.
+As a teenager, he was imprisoned during the Emergency due to his affiliation with the RSS.
+He credits the reading he did during this time with helping him develop the view that knowing Sanskrit can allow one to gain access to scientific, mathematical, and medical knowledge from ancient texts.